jclark017/mysite/docs/gaps-and-islands.md

 ( 'M6789', N'2017-07-27T00:00:00', 5, N'2017-07-31T00:00:00', 2 );

 ```
+## Recursively adjust the usage dates of the medication

 Next, a recursive CTE is used to find any prescriptions that overlap, changing the start date of the subsequent prescription to be the day after the end date of the previous prescription.
 This simulates the assumption that the patient exhausts the previous supply before beginning to use the next prescription.